CCS: Communication Design (Graphic Design) Programs

-While working as a senior designer at VSA Partners in Chicago, Jackson Cavanaugh became dissatisfied with the fonts he had to choose from for his projects.
+While working as a senior designer at VSA Partners in Chicago, Jackson Cavanaugh became dissatisfied with the fonts he had to choose from.
 So he decided to create his own—Alright Sans, a clean, corporate sans-serif type family.

 “I was bored with the fonts I had to use with my corporate clients,” Cavanaugh explained.